 Since the rules vary between states, we’re going to focus on transfer duties in NSW.
-This article from iSelect was made to help you calculate the stamp duty you can expect to pay, and fill in some other details on the subject, such as potential exemption eligibility and stamp duty for foreign buyers.
 Keep reading to ensure you’re in-the-know.

 |This calculator is currently offline, but will be returning soon!
 In the meantime you can learn more about Stamp Duty information for New South Wales here: https://www.revenue.nsw.gov.au/|

 There are a number of circumstances in NSW that require a stamp duty payment1.
 When you buy any of the following, this will incur a transfer duty cost:

 If you happen to acquire land or an interest in land, without buying it, you may also need to pay transfer duty.
 Examples can include:

 In NSW, stamp duty is calculated depending on the value of the property.
 Below is the list of standard NSW stamp duty rates (as updated in July 2019)1.
 Remember that these standard rates don’t apply to all property purchases and can vary depending on some other circumstances, such as first home and foreign buyers.

 For a stamp duty estimation based on a predicted purchase price, you can use our Stamp Duty Calculator.

 It’s important to keep in mind that: